Comparative analysis of word embeddings in assessing semantic similarity of complex sentences: Conclusion

 \section{Conclusion}

 Measuring semantic similarity between text data has been one of the most challenging tasks in the field of Natural Language Processing.
 Various word embedding models have been proposed over the years to capture the semantics of the words in numeric representations.
-In this paper we propose a new benchmark dataset, that contains sentences that are more complex than the existing dataset and measure the sensitivity of the existing word embedding models to the increase in complexity of the sentences.
-On performing a comparative analysis between five different word embedding models we prove our hypothesis that the performance of word embeddings models in semantic similarity tasks decreases with increase in complexity. \ifCLASSOPTIONcompsoc
+In this article a new dataset with sentences that are more complex than the existing benchmark datasets is built and a read-ability analysis is performed to prove the increase in complexity.
+A comparative analysis of various word embedding and language models is performed across the two existing benchmark datasets i.e., the STS dataset and SICK dataset and the proposed dataset.
+The results show that while the models achieve near perfect results in the existing benchmark datasets the correlation drops significantly in the proposed dataset, indicating the impact of increase in complexity of the sentences on the performance of the existing models. \ifCLASSOPTIONcompsoc